 An industry organisation may use the provisions of the Biosecurity Act 1993 and/or the Commodity Levies Act 1990 to fund its GIA commitments.
-However, it must first ensure its sector participants support the use of levied funds for this purpose.
+However, it must first ensure that its sector participants support the use of levied funds for this purpose, and that the levy order allows for collected funds to be used for the GIA purposes.